Bənəniyar: Bananiyar Cemetery

-Bananiyar Cemetery - the medieval monument near the same-named village of the Julfa region, on the right bank of the Alinjachay River.
+Bananiyar Cemetery - the medieval monument near the same-named village of the Julfa region, on the right bank of the Alinja River.
 It was registered in 1976.
 The necropolis consists of the soil graves in rectangular form, oriented from the west toward the east.
 In its area were found the gravestones in ram form of the Middle Ages made from red tuff; there are written articles in Arabic language on its top part.
 The cemetery belongs to the 13th–14th centuries BC.